Elana27/setlists/README.md

 4. Save the API Key and the token to separate text files with no file extension.
 5. Put the API Key and the token files in the **parent folder** of the folder from which the script will be executed.
 6. Make sure that **[MusicBrainz](https://musicbrainz.org/)** is accessible from your location (if not, use a VPN).
-7. Run the Python script.
+7. Run the Python script and follow the script instructions.

 ## Script Description